But before I can get to that two-parter, I have to slog through this two-parter.

 The news says they found a body, which gets the Doctor's attention.
 And only the Doctor's attention.

-See, a few of the neighbors have gathered 'round at Jackie's place to just kind of hang out while the news happens.
+See, a few of the neighbors have gathered 'round at Jackie's place to just kind of hang out while history is made.
 And that makes sense; they're all gathered 'round to watch the news and be all like "Aliens?
 What's all this blarney?"

 Jackie: "Oh, guess who asked me out?
 Billy Croot."

 Last time we saw you, you were bawling your eyes out, wondering why your daughter is keeping secrets.
 In the scene before that, you brought in a cop and punched the Doctor in the face for taking Rose away from you.
-There are aliens in London and a man who may have abducted your daughter in your living room.
+There are titular aliens in London and a man who may have abducted your daughter for a year sitting in your living room.

 |What is wrong with you, Jackie?|